 Although it is primarily aimed at couples, children of all ages are welcome here, and the adjacent beach and the relative seclusion are big draws.
 Cots and babysitting are available on request.
 Children under 12 stay for free in rooms that can accommodate a cot or extra bed.
-There are also kids DVDs in the library.

 Family friendly accommodation:

 Babysitting available by arrangement

 Baby cots available on request.
 Car seats/Booster for arrival/departure transfers.
 Baby chairs in the restaurant